Sri Rama and Bhaktha Gentela Narayana Rao Government Degree College

-Sri Rama and Bhaktha Gentela Narayana Rao Government Degree College in short SR&BGNR Degree College is the major degree college in Khammam, Telangana offering Degree and Post graduate courses.
+Sri Rama and Bhaktha Gentela Narayana Rao Government Degree College (Autonomous) in short, SR&BGNR Degree College(A) is the major degree college in Khammam, Telangana offering Degree and Post graduate courses.
+Recently it is accredited with A++ with 3.64 CGPA in NAAC Accreditation that is highest in India for any Govt, Non-Professional, Multidisciplinary Degree College.
+There is no other Govt, Non-Professional, Multidisciplinary Degree College in entire India having A++ Grade.
 It is affiliated to Kakatiya University.

 History

 Established in 1956, it acted as a major graduation place for the entire district of Khammam.

 Before taking the decision of establishing this college, the government said there is a lack of funds for land acquisition and building the college.
 Then a committee said as it is degree college for Khammam District, to raise money go for auction of ornaments of Badhradri Rama which were made by Baktha Ramadasu.